SvenWerlen/moulinette-scenes/README.md

 This is a submodule for [Moulinette Core](https://github.com/SvenWerlen/moulinette-core).
 See [Moulinette Core](https://github.com/SvenWerlen/moulinette-core) for an overview of all modules.

-## Browse and forge scenes
+## Browse and install scenes

 You're a GM (game master) preparing a new scenario?
-Moulinette Forge lets you browse a catalog of scenes shared by the community.
+Moulinette Scenes lets you browse a catalog of scenes shared by the community.
 * Search in the catalog
 * Have a look at the preview
 * Check the scenes you want to import
-* Forge!
+* Install!

 ![Catalog](https://github.com/SvenWerlen/moulinette-scenes/raw/main/docs/img/download-scene.jpg)